BlockchainCommons/Learning-FROST-from-the-Command-Line/02_1_Installing_FROST_Tools.md

 CONTRIBUTING.md		LICENSE-MIT		tests
 DEVELOPER.md		Makefile.toml		zcash-sign
 ```
-You can then change into the crate root and run `cargo build`:
+You can then change into the crate root and run `cargo
+install`.
+You'll initially be installing the `frost-client` package.

 ```
 % cd frost-tools